MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Add-Type.md

 You can specify the type by specifying an existing assembly or source code files, or you can specify the source code inline or saved in a variable.
-You can even specify only a method and `Add-Type` will define and generate the class.
+You can even specify only a method and `Add-Type` defines and generates the class.
 On Windows, you can use this feature to make Platform Invoke (P/Invoke) calls to unmanaged functions in PowerShell.
 If you specify source code, `Add-Type` compiles the specified source code and generates an in-memory assembly that contains the new .NET Core types.